 In a make-to-order workflow, the completed items are not stored in the warehouse but manufactured especially for a particular purchase order and shipped to the customer straight away.
 However, there’s a problem of sufficient materials stocks and human resources, which also requires demand analysis.
 The manufacturing process can also be affected by changes in delivery terms.

-1C:Drive solution allows you to optimize warehouse usage by tracking and controlling the availability of production resources.
+Warehouse inventory management system allows you to optimize warehouse usage by tracking and controlling the availability of production resources.
 You can buy materials based on customer demand analysis, which helps keep your warehouse lean.Operational analysis

 Make-to-stock businesses are susceptible to any mistakes in calculations for demand, inventory, and production capacity.
 Make-to-stock production implies many subprocesses that need to be optimized for seamless product flow.
 This is why operational analysis is crucial to ensure everything runs smoothly.